Here's a few tips to help you get the most out of your visit to Gallipoli and Turkey over ANZAC Day:

 - Alcohol is not permitted in the Dawn Service Site.

-- If you have a special need and require additional assistance to attend the services at Anzac Cove, the Australian Department of Veterans' affairs offers limited special needs assistance is available for people with impaired mobility.
+- If you have a special need or restricted mobility and require additional assistance to attend the services at Anzac Cove, the Australian Department of Veterans' affairs can offer some assistance to those who require it.
 An application must be submitted to the Department of Veterans' Affairs for consideration.
-For more information see Accessing Gallipoli - Special Needs Information or alternatively contact: email@example.com by e-mail or call +61 (02) 6289 6124.
+For more information please follow this link to the 'Assisted Mobility' section of the DVA website or alternatively contact: email@example.com by e-mail or call +61 (02) 6289 6124+61 (02) 6289 6124 .

-- For guidence and very useful information on 'How to prepare and what to expect on ANZAC Day at Gallipoli in 2013', please see attached PDF.
+- For guidence and very useful information on 'How to prepare and what to expect on ANZAC Day at Gallipoli in 2015', please view the following page on the DVA website.
+The 2015 document is yet to become available.

 - As soon as the Dawn Service concludes, start making your way to the Shell Beach turn-off to make the sometimes steep walk up to Lone Pine (Aust.).
 Chunuk Bair (NZ) sits at the top of the service road that Lone Pine sits upon.
 Chunuk Bair is a further 60-70 mins uphill.
 You’ll only have time to attend one National service, so head to the service for your country and take your place in readiness.